 Teen Pregnancy: Get the Facts

-Pregnancy, whether accidental or not, is a complicated, emotional event for the pregnant woman, her partner, and those close to her.
+Pregnancy, whether accidental or not, is a complicated, emotional event for the pregnant person and everyone else involved.
 Raising a child is a huge commitment that requires enormous amounts of time, effort, and money.

 For teenagers, pregnancy presents particularly difficult obstacles.
 At a time when most other people their age are still dependent on their parents for money, food, and shelter, pregnant teens are suddenly faced with adult responsibilities.
 They must consider the changes a baby will bring, including the ways it will affect their plans for school, a career, and relationships.